 The more you can figure out these details ahead of time, the better equipped you’ll be to adapt to the platforms you choose.

-3. Set a strategy
+3. Set a social media strategy

 This may sound intimidating at first, but don’t worry – you’re not building the Roman Empire, you’re just putting together a social media plan.
 Set some achievable goals, give yourself a deadline, then figure out how to measure what you’ve accomplished.